Promo code SPRING2022 will be automatically applied at checkout!

 It May Support Weight Loss

 This is the hook for most people to try IF.
 Systematic studies show a strong correlation between IF and weight loss.
-Between 2001 and 2009, 27 different trials examined the interplay of IF and weight loss.
-Participants lost weight in all 27 trials.
+Across multiple trials, intermittent fasting and continuous energy restriction can reduce body weight compared to ad-libitum intake.
 That’s an astounding result.

 The asterisk here (there’s always an asterisk, right?) is that the study of intermittent fasting is a relatively nascent field.
 Established science generally stretches back decades and centuries.
 Scientists need much more data before definitely linking IF and weight loss.

-Still, participants losing weight in 27 of 27 IF trials is a very promising start.
+Still, participants losing weight in these IF trials is a very promising start.

 a person showing a stop sign with one hand and holding a clock with another hand